Scalloped Potatoes Recipe

 Step-by-Step Instructions

-Photo of sliced potatoes in a glass bowl filled with water.
+Sliced potatoes in a glass bowl filled with water.

 Prepare the Potatoes.
 Peel your potatoes and then slice them into uniform 1/8-inch thick slices.
-You can use a food processor with a slicing attachment, a chef’s knife, or even a mandoline.
+You can use a food processor with a slicing attachment, a chef’s knife, or a mandoline.

 As you slice your potatoes, place the slices into a large bowl of cold water to keep them from turning brown while making your cream sauce.